← Back to Moodz

 For Parents, Carers and Schools

-Moodz is rated 4+ on the App Store and PEGI 3 on Google Play.
+The Moodz app is rated 4+ on the App Store and PEGI 3 on Google Play.
 The app contains no objectionable content, no in-app messaging, and no community features that connect users to strangers.
 There is no advertising and no behavioural targeting.
 Mood data is stored only on the device and never shared with us or anyone else.

 For a young person who's struggling, an app can be a small piece of the picture.
 The bigger picture should always include trusted adults — at home, at school, or in the NHS.